xinyudong93/LSTM_GNN_IntegratedWithNodeEncoding/README.md

 ## Sample Dataset

-Health Facts Dataset is crendential data, can't be revealed, so I create a sample dataset in the sample
+Health Facts Dataset is crendential data, can't be revealed, so I create a sample dataset in the sample dataset,